Salute (Little Mix album): Background

 In an interview with Digital Spy in March 2013, Little Mix stated that they wanted their second album to have a more R&B sound.
 Group member Jesy Nelson added: "I personally want to put a lot more dancey stuff in there.
 As in, one of the songs that comes on in a club that makes you want to dance.
 Not that David Guetta sound, but more R&B – a bit like Eve and Gwen Stefani's "Let Me Blow Ya Mind"."
 They also revealed that they would be starting to write material for the new album in the coming months.
 On 19 September 2013, Little Mix held a livestream to announce that they had finished recording their second album and it was going to be sent to be mixed.
 In the same livestream the girls announced that the first single "Move" would be premiered on radio on 23 September.
-They also sang an a capella version of "Little Me".
+They also sang an a cappella version of "Little Me".